core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 The yang-data extension MUST be encoded using the encoding rules of nodes of data trees as defined in {{container}}.

-Just like YANG containers, yang-data extension can be encoded using either SIDs or names.
+Just like YANG containers, the yang-data extension can be encoded using either SIDs or names.

 Definition example from {{-comi}} Appendix A: